-Commencement honors and regalia are determined based on your cumulative grade point average (GPA) following J-Term 2021 grades.
+Commencement honors and regalia are determined based on your cumulative grade point average (GPA) following J-Term 2023 grades.
 Please note that degree transcript/diploma honors are based on your cumulative GPA at time of degree conferral.

-Kesler Student Activities Center seating will be available beginning at 9:00 a.m.
+Kesler Student Activities Center seating will be available beginning at 9 am.

 Tickets are not required for entry into the Kesler Student Activities Center.
 There will be ample seating for all graduates and their guests.

-Parking for those with special needs will be available in the north parking lot adjacent to the Kesler Student Activities Center until 9:30 a.m.
+Parking for those with special needs will be available in the north parking lot adjacent to the Kesler Student Activities Center until 9:30 am.
 The vehicle must display either a license plate or hang tag indicating disability.
 Questions regarding parking should be directed to Campus Police at 765-998-5395.